-Abstract- This paper proposes a two-step commutation method for a three-phase-to-single-phase matrix converter.
-Conventional two-step commutation cannot be applied at all operation regions because a commutation failure due to the detection error of grid voltages still occurs.
-In the proposed two-step commutation, by modulating only one of two devices in a bi-directional switch and utilizing a zero vector to let the switches naturally turn-off, the commutation failures are avoided completely regardless of the voltage detection error.
-From experimental results, it is confirmed that the proposed two-step commutation has always safety operation to avoid commutation failure.
-The input current THD at 10 kW with the proposed two-step commutation is improved by 37% in comparison with the conventional four-step commutation.
+This paper proposes a two-step commutation method for a three-phase-to-single-phase matrix converter.
+Conventional two-step commutation cannot be applied at all operation regions because a commutation failure still owing to detection error of grid voltages.
+In our proposed two-step commutation, we modulate only one of two devices in a bidirectional switch and utilize a zero vector to let the switches naturally turn off, in this manner, the commutation failures are avoided completely regardless of the voltage detection error.
+From experimental results, it is confirmed that the proposed two-step commutation undertakes safe operation to avoid commutation failure.
+The input current total harmonic distortion at 10 kW with the proposed two-step commutation is improved by 38% in comparison with the conventional four-step commutation.

-Keywords- Two-step commutation, Current direction estimation, Commutation failure.
+Keywords: two-step commutation, current direction estimation, commutation failure.